cassilup/rxjs-demo-workshop-starter/README.md

-## rxjs-demo
+## rxjs-demo-workshop-starter

-Simple application that renders a randomly generated list of github users and also has a refresh functionality built-in.
+Starter project for a simple application that renders a randomly generated list of github users and also has a refresh functionality built-in.

 ### Instructions